ooni/probe/docs/source/writing_tests.rst

 HTTP based tests
 ................

-HTTP based tests will be a subclass of  `ooni.templates.httpt.HTTPTest`.
+HTTP based tests will be a subclass of  :class:`ooni.templates.httpt.HTTPTest`.

-It provides methods `ooni.templates.httpt.HTTPTest.processResponseBody` and `ooni.templates.httpt.HTTPTest.processResponseHeaders` for interacting with the response body and headers respectively.
+It provides methods :func:`ooni.templates.httpt.HTTPTest.processResponseBody` and :func:`ooni.templates.httpt.HTTPTest.processResponseHeaders` for interacting with the response body and headers respectively.

-For example, to implement a HTTP test that returns the sha256 hash of the response body (based on nettests/examples/example_httpt.py):
+For example, to implement a HTTP test that returns the sha256 hash of the response body (based on :mod:`nettests.examples.example_httpt`):

 ::